Advertisment

 1982 saw a great revolution in the Singhbhum district of Bihar.
 As the government decided to replace the natural sal forest Teak, the villagers protested, and the villagers opposed it.
 Led by the tribals of Singhbhum, the villagers demanded the decision to be withdrawn.
 The move also turned out to be called, 'Greed Game Political Populism' by the people.
 The impact of the protest was such that it even spread to Jharkhand and Orissa.

-important forest movements forest conservation movements
+forest conservation movements important forest movements